hutchgrant/wc-markdown-loader/readme.md

 Note: this is overridden if a .md file contains the label variable, at the top, in front-matter.

+**All compiled md component labels are automatically prefixed with `wc-md-`  for example: `<wc-md-hello-world></wc-md-hello-world>`**

+This advanced usage is useful for example if you need to know the element name for a [lit-redux-route](https://github.com/fernandopasik/lit-redux-router) and don't want to pre-label every single md file.

 ## Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).